 You’re a personal trainer, not a magician.
 You can’t wave a magic wand and make years of unhealthy decisions suddenly go away by forcing a body to transform overnight.
 One of the most difficult parts of a personal trainer’s job is managing client expectations.

 You know that healthy weight loss and healthy transformations take time.
-But in today's instant satisfaction world, clients want to see visible results right away.
+But in today’s instant satisfaction world, clients want to see visible results right away.
 And when some clients take things to the extreme, such as going on very low calorie diets, it makes you want to scream.
+To help keep your cool, set realistic goals with them and let them know what they can expect while training with you.

 #7 – No-Shows, Last Minute Cancellations, or Last Minute Scheduling